enricocid/Music-Player-GO/README.md

 # Features

-- Tabs / music organized by artist, albums and folders / Settings
+- Tabs (artists, songs, albums, folders, settings)
 - Full UI theming including day/night theme and edge-to-edge
-- Now playing
-  > tip: quickly jump to song's album/folder by long clicking on currently played song
+- Now playing (quick jump to album/folder by long clicking on the currently played song)
 - Continue playing from where You left
-- Queue, and loved songs
+- Queued and loved songs
-- Ability to save songs and their position
-- Common music player options: audio focus, precise volume control, headsets plug
+- audio focus, precise volume and headsets plug control
-- Landscape support
-- Other features: search, sorting, shuffle, notification's SeekBar (Android 10), open audios from other apps
+- Other features: search, sorting, shuffle, notification's SeekBar (Android 10), open audios from other apps ...

 # License